masashitsubaki/CPI_prediction/README.md

 bash run_training.sh
 ```

-The training result and trained model are saved in the output directory.
+The training result and trained model are saved in the output directory (after training, see output/result and output/model).

-(iii) You can change the hyperparameters in preprocess_data.sh and run_training.sh,
-and try to learn various models!
+(iii) You can change the hyperparameters in preprocess_data.sh and run_training.sh, and try to learn various models!

 ## Train your CPI dataset